shadow-1/yi-hack-v3/README.md

 * Wifi
 * Motion detection - a video file is generated if a motion have been detected in the last 60 seconds.
 * Send video/audio data through a cloud service to allow people to view camera data from their smartphone wherever they are.
-* Setup thanks to a smartphone app.
+* Setup through smartphone app.
-* Local video storage on a microSD card.
+* Local video storage on microSD card.

 This firmware includes:
 * Telnet server - _Enabled by default._